-The U.S. Census Bureau states that the 2015 population of California was estimated to be 38,714,725 and 183,429 for Imperial County.
+According to the U.S. Census Bureau, the 2016 population of California was estimated to be 39,250,017 and 180,883 for Imperial County.

-According to the U.S. Census Bureau, families in Imperial County face considerable hardship due, in large part, to family composition.
-In 2014, the average household size in the county was 3.55 people, compared to an average of 2.95 people for the state of California, and an average of 2.63 people for the nation.
-Seventy-nine percent (79%) of households in the county were families in 2014, compared to 68 percent statewide.
-Forty-one percent (41.7%) of Imperial County households headed by a female with no husband present had incomes below the poverty level, compared to 30.9 percent nationally and 28 percent statewide.
-Nineteen percent (19.2%) of all families in Imperial County had incomes below the poverty level, compared to 11.5 percent statewide, and 12 percent nationally.
+In 2015, the average household in the county consisted of four or more people with 77 percent of households being families, mirroring the statewide percentage.
+A reported 44 percent of Imperial County households were headed by a female with no husband present and with incomes below the poverty level, compared to 30.9 percent nationally and 30 percent statewide.
+Twenty-one percent of all families in Imperial County reported income below the poverty level, compared to 16 percent statewide, and 12 percent nationally.